- About CTTC

 The Legacy Consulting Group

 Joe Crace is a relationship-focused, service driven chief executive with more than 25 years experience running public and private companies, from medium-sized private businesses to $1 billion public companies.
-He has served as CEO, COO, CFO, President, Board Member, and Consultant for companies in the retail, consumer products, hospitality, entertainment, and service industries - including Bob Evans Farms, Inc., Gaylord Entertainment Corp., Gibson Guitar, Baldwin Piano Co., Hickory Specialties, Inc., and the E.H.
+Currently Managing Director of The Legacy Consulting Group, LLC,; he has served as CEO, COO, CFO, President, Board Member, and Consultant for companies in the retail, consumer products, hospitality, entertainment, and service industries—including Bob Evans Farms, Inc., Gaylord Entertainment Corp., Gibson Guitar, Baldwin Piano Co., Hickory Specialties, Inc., and the E.H.
 Wright Co..
 He has also served in recent years as Managing Partner in a private investment firm focused on small to medium sized companies with next-level growth potential.

 Joe was raised in and worked for his family business early in his career, and has first-hand knowledge and experience working in and with family and closely-held companies.
 He has strong domestic and international P&L and Balance Sheet management experience and a proven track record of driving market share, revenue and profit growth.
-He has exceptional leadership skills and is particularly adept at assessing and identifying issues and creative solutions to resolve them in all areas of operations.
-Joe is a visionary who manages with a strong sense of proprietorship.
-Joe holds a J.D. from Stetson University College of Law and an MBA from Vanderbilt University.
+He is particularly adept at assessing and identifying issues and creative solutions to resolve them in all areas of operations, and manages with a strong sense of proprietorship.

 George Dunbar joined Arboretum Ventures during 2010 and serves as a Board member with portfolio companies, IntelliCyt, KFx Medical (as Chair), and as Executive Chair of CerviLenz.
 He was a past Director and Executive Chair of Accuri Cytometers which was sold to BD (Becton Dickinson) during 2011.
 George's management consulting practice,